franl08/On-the-Energy-Efficiency-of-Sorting-Algorithms/README.md

 - [ ] Chapel
 - [x] C++
 - [ ] C#
+    - Add the array
+    - Create classes for the algoritms and add a main
+    - Complete with the rest of algoritms
 - [ ] Dart
 - [ ] Erlang
 - [ ] Fortran